-The aim of the DeathGrip’s design was to create a grip that goes well with just about any bike.
-The ‘Kraton’ compound combined with ‘Classic Knurl’ pattern makes it the perfect all-weather grip.
+The DeathGrip’s design just goes well with any bike, from the latest enduro powerhouses to that old Klein you found in the basement.
+The Kraton compound combined with DMR’s Classic Knurl pattern makes it the perfect all-weather grip.
 Your hands will keep reliably stuck to it no matter how wet they are.
 This thick waffle is great to pull back on big gaps and helps offer rest for fatigued hands, suiting a slightly looser grip.
 The grip fits your thumb in comfortably and the mushroom pattern is soft and malleable.

 The Chromag Palmskin is easily the best grip for gloveless riders.
-The soft and ribbed full mushroom surface adds extra comfort by deforming around your hand as you grab the grip.
+The soft, ribbed full mushroom surface adds extra comfort by deforming around your hand as you grab the grip.
 Its ridges channel moisture away, eliminating one of the greatest enemies that all grips face.
 If you’re looking to use these with a pair of gloves, use the thinnest you can find.
 Additionally, the ribbing will allow your hand to float above the handlebar a touch better than with any other grips out there.
 So if you’re looking to go for some pleasant, precise but cushioned gloveless trail riding, look no further than the Chromag Palmskins.
-Buy on Chainreactioncycles

 Disclaimer: This article contains affiliate links from which Radnut may collect a share of sales revenue.